codeplatoon-fullstack/installfest/Linux/README.md

 There are many IDEs (integrated development environments) out there that developers can use.
 For our class, we're going to be using Visual Studio Code, a free IDE created by Microsoft.
 VSCode is a powerful, flexible editor that supports many different coding languages.
 VSCode is also highly extensible, with a rich ecosystem of plugins.

 - Download [Visual Studio Code](https://code.visualstudio.com/download) and click on the `.deb` installer (assuming you are on Ubuntu, otherwise you are on your own).
-- During install, VSCode will by default ask to add itself to your system's PATH envirnmental variable - keep this box checked!
+- During install, VSCode will by default ask to add itself to your system's PATH environmental variable - keep this box checked!
 - This will allow you to open VSCode from the terminal using the command `code` like so:

 ```bash